param-code/counter-app/.github/ISSUE_TEMPLATE/feature_request_template.md

 ### 🎯 Use Cases
 <!-- If applicable, provide use cases that illustrate the need for the feature. -->
+As thisa app has only one music videos so by adding more apps will give will more options and will add more feature to it.

 ### 📦 Suggested Implementation
 <!-- If you have suggestions on how to implement this feature, describe them here. -->